Eqs

 Indeed, it was Devin McAuley who tested the "time units bucket" theory (actually named "Scalar Expectancy Theory, or SET) against DAT using those undergrad cohorts, and showed that DAT came out ahead.
 But of course, it's still a theory.
 How can we figure out what's really going on?

-One was is to evolve brains in the computer to do this same task, and then take a look if they are fooled by those malicious early or late tones.
+One way is to evolve brains in the computer to do this same task, and then take a look if they are fooled by those malicious early or late tones.
 And if they are, we can find out why, because we can measure the heck out of those artificial brains without violating any IACUC rules.
 I will spare you the details of how we evolve artificial brains in the computer.
 I wrote about it before in this post, and I'll probably write about it more extensively in the future.
 We call these artificial brains "Markov Brains", and there is a write-up on arXiv that tells you most of what you need to know about them.
 Here, just imagine we can evolve a lot of them.
 For this study, we "made" 50 brains (each is the best brain evolved in fifty independent experiments).
 These are relatively simple brains: they have 14 neurons that they can use to perform computations, along with a single neuron that perceives the tone, and a single neuron that signals the action, as shown in the figure below.

 Structure of a Markov brain that listens to a tone, and signals the duration of the tone with a binary decision.